 Until we are ready to attack the several difficult aspects of gun violence, it is just like drunk driving.
 So they kill a few thousand people each year, whatever.
 We obviously don’t care enough about driving deaths to truly address the alcohol problem.
-In our current state, we obviously don’t care enough about shootings to truly address the contributing problems.
+Similarly, judging by our current actions, we obviously don’t care enough about shootings to truly address the contributing problems.
 (That sentence just sounds so incredibly cold when thinking about recent mass violence, but sadly, it’s true.)

 Why the surprise when these horrific events keep happening?

 What rights are you willing to give in order to spare the lives of others?
 I know people who want to remove all guns from society, but are they willing to remove all entertainment with guns?

 Based on observation, I personally think it’s all lip service.
-Deep inside we are more concerned about our selfish wants than about hundreds of people dying.
+Deep inside we are more concerned about our selfish wants than about innocent people dying.
 Please feel free to leave your thoughtful opinions in the comments below.